 In some ways the Lord’s work is very clear: God has provided a way to deal with sin and death on our behalf and to bring about our reconciliation.
 In other ways, the life, death and resurrection of Jesus are so profound, they are beyond our complete understanding.
 Just beginning with the list of definitions bulleted above shows how varied the images of God’s work can be.
 We will need to do some theology and keep listening as we move through life.

-As we briefly consider most of the different ways the scripture describes the work of redemption in the Lord’s life, death and resurrection, it is not merely a mental exercise.
+As we briefly consider most of the different ways the scripture describes the work of redemption in the Lord’s life, death and resurrection, we are not merely moving through a mental exercise.
 We need to slow down and meditate so we can understand with our mind and heart.
 We need to pray as only a saved person can – in relationship with the living God!
 Jesus, the person, is the atonement, not his effective working of a theory; so relate, not just analyze.

 Pray: You are my advocate, Jesus.
 I stand in confidence with you in the presence of God.